tailg8nj/konnected-vista-integrations/README.md

 `*80` Output Functions

 A typical way to configure the alarm output functions.
-These will be normally open, but stay closed because of action `2` until the system is disarmed.
+These will be Normally Open, but stay closed because of action `2` until the system is disarmed.

 | Function # | Activated By | Zone Type | Partition # | Action | Output # | What |
 | ---------- | ------------ | --------- | ----------- | ------ | -------- | ---- |